 Now, for the moment you’ve been waiting for.
 There is a multitude of quilt options available, but which are the best?
 And what are the draws and disadvantages of each?
-Let’s check out the top best materials of 2021.
+Let’s check out the top best materials.

 Gone are the days when you have to compromise between warmth and breathability or softness and durability.